- Up to 90% salary support to reskill mid-career individuals into in-demand growth jobs

 For more information on CCPs, download the Factsheet, Infographic and FAQs.

 [Note: CCPs are currently supportable programmes under the SkillsFuture Enterprise Credit (SFEC).
 Your company may be eligible to qualify for additional subsidies if the qualifying criteria is met.
 For more details on SFEC, please refer to the website here.]

 Place-and-Train / Redeployment / Job Redesign (JR) Reskilling:

 The participating company must fulfil the following criteria:

-- Registered or incorporated in Singapore
+- Registered or incorporated in Singapore.

-- Commit to the CCP training arrangements for the mid-career individuals that they have selected
+- Commit to the CCP training arrangements for the mid-career individuals that they have selected for the conversion programme.

 - For applications for redeployment/JR Reskilling CCPs, companies are required to submit details of their business transformation plan for evaluation by the appointed programme partners.

 Attach-and-Train: Hosting organisations will need to meet the following criteria: